-We point out that most of these experiments are focusing to medium-size graphs with up to a few thousand nodes and edges.
-This is mainly due to the limiting $O(dn^2)$ quadratic time complexity of the inner product decoder, which involves the multiplication of the dense matrices $Z$ and $Z^T$.
-However, \cite{salha2019} recently bypassed this scalability issue and introduced a general framework for more scalable graph AE and VAE, leveraging graph degeneracy concepts \cite{malliaros2019}.
-They confirmed the competitive performance of graph AE and VAE for large-scale link prediction, based on experiments on undirected graphs with up to millions of nodes and edges.
+We point out that most of these experiments focus on medium-size graphs with a few thousand nodes and edges.
+This is due to the limiting $O(dn^2)$ quadratic time complexity of the inner product decoder, which involves the multiplication of the dense matrices $Z$ and $Z^T$.
+Salha et al.~\cite{salha2019} recently overcame this scalability issue and introduced a general framework for more scalable graph AE and VAE, leveraging graph degeneracy concepts \cite{malliaros2019}.
+They confirmed the competitive performance of graph AE and VAE for large-scale link prediction based on experiments on undirected graphs with up to millions of nodes and edges.